claytonrsh/restify-postgis/README.md

       table_name: process.env.OPENSHIFT_APP_NAME || 'parks'
     }

 Sensible defaults allow us to run the same code in multiple environments.

 If you plan on using the port-forwarded DB connection from the [previous step](#local-db-access) in your local development stage, then you will need to supply some additional DB authentication credentials to your application via the `OPENSHIFT_POSTGRESQL_DB_URL` environment variable.

-You can find this information by running `env` while connected to your OpenShift-hosted application over ssh, or by running the `rhc app show` command from your local machine.

-    rhc app show parks

 ### Environment Variables
 Now, set your `OPENSHIFT_POSTGRESQL_DB_URL` environment variable, substituting your own `DB_USERNAME`, `DB_PASSWORD`, `LOCAL_DB_IP`, and `LOCAL_DB_PORT`: